AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-searchresultspanel.md

  </tbody>
 </table>

-Example - to set up thumbnails that are 215 x 129 pixels, have a light grey default border, and a dark grey selected border:
+Example - To set up thumbnails that are 215 x 129 pixels, have a light grey default border, and a dark grey selected border:

 ```
 .s7ecatalogsearchviewer .s7searchpanel .s7swatches .s7thumb {